 A place to meet and share stories

 Tea, coffee and always, biscuits, in pleasant upstairs kitchen/meeting room. ( The 'Mess')

-The Shed is run by volunteer 'Shed Heads', supported by our lovely Adminstrator, Debbie Meacham.
+The Shed is run by volunteer 'Shed Heads', supported by Shed Techs and our lovely Administrator, Debbie Meacham.

 'Men's Sheds' started in Australia and there are now over 1000 there, with Sheds in 20 countries, and almost 200 open or planned in the UK.
 They have proven to help combat loneliness and isolation and have a positive impact on older men's well being, quality of life and life expectancy.